 - What is the potential impact of the project at MIT?
 Estimate the number of students served now and in the future.

-- Previous recipients should also briefly describe the project(s) that were funded and what you accomplished.
+- Previous grant recipients should also briefly describe the projects that were funded and what you accomplished.

 - A project budget that includes a breakdown of costs, amount requested, and other funding sources, as well as a budget narrative explaining the costs.

-- A letter of support from your department, program, or section head with plans to sustain the project after support from the Alumni Class Funds ends.
+- A letter of support from the relevant department, program, or section heads with plans to sustain the project after support from the Alumni Class Funds ends.